sirkirby/ha-udm-rule-manager/README.md

 ## Usage

-Once you have configured the integration, you will be able to see the firewall rules configured on your Unifi Network as switches in Home Assistant.
+Once you have configured the integration, you will be able to see the firewall rules and traffic routes configured on your Unifi Network as switches in Home Assistant.
 Add the switch to a custom dashboard or use it in automations just like any other Home Assistant switch.

 ## Local Development